Kurds in Switzerland: Berne

 Hasim Sancar is a member of the Grand Council of Berne.

 Political activism

 If the Kurds rights are violated like during the suppression by the Turkish authorities of the hunger strikes in Turkish prisons in December 2000 or the Turkish invasion into North East Syria in 2019 there are often organized manifestations in support of the Kurds.

 Organizations

 Dem-Kurd

 Dem-Kurd is an organization that provides with an education in Kurdish cultural heritage which in their country of origin they are often not able to access.
 Dem Kurd is organized into several commissions concerning to media, language, music and women.

 Kurdish Red Crescent

 The Swiss branch the Kurdish Red Crescent has its seat in Lausanne, at the shores of Lake Geneva.

 In popular culture

 The movie Journey of Hope by Xavier Koller has portrayed the flight of a Kurdish family into Switzerland and was awarded an Oscar in 1991.
+Notable Swiss of Kurdish decent includes former professional footballer Eren Derdiyok, professional mixed martial artist and former kickboxer Volkan Oezdemir and Swiss businessman and politician Mustafa Atici.